cbmr-data/cbmr-data.github.io/esrum/_sources/services/r.rst.txt

 The recommended way to run R on Esrum is as non-interactive scripts submitted to slurm.
-This not only ensures that your analyses do not impact other users, but also makes make your analyses reproducible.
+This not only ensures that your analyses do not impact other users, but also makes your analyses reproducible.

 To run an R script on the command-line, simply use the ``Rscript``
 command: